An executive take on delivering business value with employee experience data

 If there’s anything you’d like to talk about, please let me know.
 I’d be happy to help in any way I can.

-Going forward, you’ll need to be more present in the office to be there for your team.
-That’s how we’ll all achieve our goals together!
+Going forward, you'll need to be more present to better support your team.
+That's how we'll all achieve our goals together!

 Thanks!

-This convo is likely coming after you’ve had to dish out some unpleasant criticism about poor performance and got a bad feeling about how it was received.
+This email is likely to come after you've had to dish out feedback about poor performance and the employee was not receptive.

-While you can’t walk back your criticism, you should be mindful this time around that your intention is not to reinforce the criticism, but to convey that it was meant constructively.
+While you can't walk back on your negative feedback, you should be mindful and explain that your intention is not to reinforce the criticism, but to convey that it was meant constructively, and that the employee understands this is for their benefit.

 Hey _______,